FarukIb/My-Competitve-Programming-Solutions/README.md

 # My-Competitve-Programming-Solutions
-My collection of solutions to problems from various sources Hopefully it will grow large with time
+My collection of solutions to problems from various sources.
+It would be nice to see it grow huge over the years.